Skip to Main Content

 If you are not part of a union and you are placed on a temporary layoff, there are several potential outcomes under Canadian law.
 Depending on the facts, you may be able to claim a severance package or lost wages during the period of your layoff.

-If you are not unionized and have been placed on a temporary layoff, it is recommended to consult with an experienced employment lawyer to understand your legal rights, as there are several potential outcomes under Canadian law.
-A job layoffs lawyer can advise on your potential entitlement to a severance package or lost wages during the period of your layoff.
+If you are not unionized and have been placed on a temporary layoff in Ontario, it is recommended to seek legal advice from an experienced employment lawyer to understand your rights, as there are several potential outcomes under Canadian law, including your potential entitlement to a severance package or lost wages during the period of your temporary layoff.

 Scenario 1